cpp-for-yourself/lectures-and-homeworks/lectures/googletest.md

 <!-- Talking head -->
 Ok, remember how I told you to stick around?
 <!-- show b/w part where I ask to stick around -->
-Now is the time for this.
 Copying the code from GitHub like we did before into your project is not enough.
 Let me illustrate!

 Imagine you're developing your project in a team (or, if you don't like people, imagine that you're developing your project on multiple machines).
 You've just copied the googletest code into your project and wrote some tests.
-You push your code changes in your git repo (but not the googletest code, because it's not yours).
+You push your code changes into your git repository.
+You don't want to push the googletest code because it's not _your_ code, it is some _external_ code that you don't want to maintain.

-What will happen to your colleagues when they pull the changes and try to build?
+Now, what will happen to your colleagues when they pull the changes and try to build?

 <!-- B-roll failing to find the tests folder -->
 This.
 CMake fails to find the googletest folder so now they would also need to manually download it into the external folder.

 <!-- Talking head -->
 And now you also need to sync on the version of the googletest library that all of you download.
 You can probably guess that this is not the way.
 And you're right!
 There are multiple ways people deal with this:

 <!-- show options on screen -->
 - Installing googletest as a system dependency (deprecated, but still used)
 - Using the CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download the code on every build (you can read all about it in Googletest's [Quickstart](https://google.github.io/googletest/quickstart-cmake.html) section)
-- Or using submodules (this is my preference and I'll show you how to do it now) (adapted from [here](https://cliutils.gitlab.io/modern-cmake/chapters/projects/submodule.html))
+- Or adding Googletest as a submodule to your repository (this is my preference and I'll show you how to do it now) (adapted from [here](https://cliutils.gitlab.io/modern-cmake/chapters/projects/submodule.html))

 <!-- B-roll terminal -->
 We copy the link to the googletest library from GitHub and initialize a submodule with it: